Prasann3/Detox/README.md

 ## How It Works

-The extension scans user-generated comments on YouTube.

-Each comment is sent to a language detection and translation service.

-The English version is analyzed using an AI model.

-If the comment is toxic, it is blurred.
+The extension scans user-generated comments on YouTube.Each comment is sent to a language detection and translation service.The English version is analyzed using an AI model.If the comment is toxic, it is blurred.

 You can toggle visibility using the Unblur or Reblur buttons.